npm/cli/doc/spec/file-specifiers.md

 +-- a -> file:../a
 ```

-Of note here: No version is included as the relavent detail is WHERE the
+Of note here: No version is included as the relevant detail is WHERE the
 package came from, not what version happened to be in that path.

 ### Outdated